Aaron Brown (journalist): Public broadcasting

 Brown was under contract with CNN until June 2007, which prevented him from doing interviews or returning to television.
 In 2008, he returned to television as the host of PBS's Wide Angle.
 Brown was anchor of the series, and did reports from the field through the end of the series on September 2, 2009.

 In academia

 In 2006, Brown assumed the John J. Rhodes Chair in Public Policy and American Institutions at Barrett, the Honors College at Arizona State University.
 He taught a course called "Turning Points in Television News History" at the Walter Cronkite School of Journalism at ASU from 2007 to 2014.

-Personal life
+Personal life and death

 While working in Seattle in 1980, Brown met fellow newscaster Charlotte Raynor.
 They wed in 1982.
-They have one daughter, Gabby (b.
+They had one daughter, Gabby (b.
 1988).
+Brown died of pneumonia in Washington, D.C. on December 29, 2024, at the age of 76.